 Our Pure-Vu System is currently our sole product and we are completely dependent on the success of this product.
 We may fail to successfully commercialize our product.
 Successfully commercializing medical devices such as ours is a complex and uncertain process, dependent on the efforts of management, distributors, outside consultants, physicians and general economic conditions, among other factors.
 Any factors that adversely impact the commercialization of our Pure-Vu System, including, but not limited to, competition or acceptance in the marketplace, will have a negative impact on our business, results of operations and financial condition.
-We cannot assure you that we will be successfull in developing or commercializing any potential enhancements to our Pure-Vu System or any other products.
-Our inability to successfully commercialize our Pure-Vu System which we may develop would have a material adverse effect on our business, results of operations and financial condition.
+We cannot assure you that we will be successful in developing or commercializing any potential enhancements to our Pure-Vu System or any other products.
+Our inability to successfully commercialize our Pure-Vu System and/or successfully develop and commercialize additional products or any enhancements to our Pure-Vu System which we may develop would have a material adverse effect on our business, results of operations and financial condition.